containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

     clean-install dbus-user-session podman && \
 ```

-Let's rebuild the image and publish them.
+Let's rebuild the image and publish it.
 It has been published on `quay.io/fbenoit/kicbase:multiarch-2023-11-06` .
 To build the image, clone https://github.com/kubernetes/minikube repository, and edit the files referenced before.

 The command to build the kicbase image is `make local-kicbase`.